U007D/safe_arith_policies/README.md

 # safe_arith_policies
-This crate defines wrappers implementing arithmetic overflow policies in support of ergonomic, fully safe arithmetic in Rust.
+This crate defines wrappers implementing arithmetic overflow policies in support of fully safe, ergonomic arithmetic in Rust.

-Ergonomic means a value wrapped with one of the following policies is automatically subject to the specified overflow behavior even when using standard arithmetic operators.
+Fully safe arithmetic is defined as arithmetic which will *fail to compile* if there is any possibility of an overflow not handled by a policy specifically requested by the developer.

-Fully safe arithmetic is defined as arithmetic which will fail to compile if there is any possibility of an overflow not specifically requested by the developer.
+Ergonomic means a value wrapped with one of the following policies utilized standard arithmetic operators but is still automatically covered by the specified overflow policy behavior.

 The arithmetic overflow policies are:

-  * `CheckedPolicy`
+  - [x] `CheckedPolicy`
-  * `OverflowingPolicy`
+  - [x] `OverflowingPolicy`
-  * `PanickingPolicy`
+  - [x] `PanickingPolicy`
-  * `SaturatingPolicy`
+  - [x] `SaturatingPolicy`
-  * `WrappingPolicy`
+  - [x] `WrappingPolicy`

 ## License
 Licensed under either: